-Although most smartphone manufacturers have made compact versions of their flagships handsets, most have been extremely watered down, where the only similarity is in the name.
+Although most smartphone manufacturers have made compact versions of their flagship handsets, most have been extremely watered down, and the only similarity is in the name.
 Not so with Sony.
 Its Xperia Z1 Compact packed the same slick design, supercharged processor and stunning camera as its top-end brother, but came in a much more pocketable size.
 I was so impressed, it earned a near-perfect review.

 Design and display

 The physical dimensions of the Z3 Compact remain the same as the Z1 Compact, yet it manages to pack in a larger 4.6-inch display.
 This isn't some terrifying black magic at play though -- Sony has made the bezel much slimmer, maximising the screen size within the same size frame.
-The huge bezel on the Z1 Compact was my chief complaint as it made the screen look squashed in, so it's great to see an improvement here as it makes the phone look much more premium, as well as giving you more screen for your movies.
+The huge bezel on the Z1 Compact was my chief complaint as it made the screen look squashed, so it's great to see an improvement here as it makes the phone look much more premium, as well as giving you more screen for your movies.

-It is of course still completely waterproof, letting you submerge it for 30 minutes in up to 1.5 metres (4.9 feet) of water.
-Not only does that keep it safe from spilled drinks, it allows you to watch Netflix in the bath without fear of dropping it and take pictures while swimming in the sea.
+The Z3 Compact is of course still completely waterproof, letting you submerge it for 30 minutes in up to 1.5 metres (4.9 feet) of water.
+Not only does that keep it safe from spilled drinks, it allows you to watch Netflix in the bath without fear of dropping it, and to take pictures while swimming in the sea.
 The screen won't work when wet, but a dedicated camera shutter button on the edge allows you to shoot in water.

-The phone will arrive with the latest Android 4.4.4 KitKat software on board, onto which Sony has slapped the same skin you'll find on most of the recent Xperia phones.
-The main Android structure is the same -- multiple home screens, an app tray, pull down notifications and settings bar -- but you'll find various visual changes as well as a helpful menu to the left of the app tray that lets you easily reorganise your apps.
+The phone comes with the latest Android 4.4.4 KitKat software, onto which Sony has slapped the same skin you'll find on most of the recent Xperia phones.
+The main Android structure is the same -- multiple homescreens, an app tray, pull-down notifications and settings bar -- but there are various aesthetic tweaks as well as a helpful menu to the left of the app tray that lets you easily reorganise your apps.